top of page

 Anxiety, stress, uncertainty

-The work begins away from the problems
+The work begins beyond the problem

 Stress reduction in everyday life is not a secondary issue, but a crucial prerequisite for dogs to regain their ability to function properly.
 Therefore, the first step is to identify and reduce stressors and provide the dog with guidance, tailored to its individual capabilities and the realities of human life.